mitre-ace-direct/ace-direct/iam/README.md

     ```bash
     $  cd /root/iam/scripts
     $
-    $  python create_users.py  # this will add agents one by one
+    $  python create_users.py  # this will add agents to OpenAM one by one
+    $
+    $ # to add additional agents, edit `/root/iam/config/config.json`
+    $ # then execute the create_users.py script again
     ```

 1. Security enhancement (optional) - restrict GOTO URLs in OpenAM.
 This prevents a URL redirect to a different web page.
 Assuming the public FQDN of the NGINX server is `portal.domain.com`: